-Expertise and experience.
+Neuromyelitis optica is complex, and the best care for it is constantly evolving.
 Each year, Mayo Clinic doctors diagnose and treat more than 3,500 adults and children with neuromyelitis optica (NMO) and other central nervous system disorders including multiple sclerosis, optic neuritis, transverse myelitis and acute disseminated encephalomyelitis.

-Although NMO is relatively uncommon, Mayo Clinic doctors have treated more than 900 people with NMO, either on-site or through coordination with individuals' doctors at home.
+Although NMO is relatively uncommon, Mayo Clinic doctors treat more than 150 people with NMO annually, either on-site or through coordination with individuals' doctors at home.

-- Team approach.
-Doctors trained in brain and nervous system conditions (neurologists), eye and nervous system conditions (neuro-ophthalmologists), physical medicine and rehabilitation (physiatrists), pain medicine, laboratory medicine and other areas work together to evaluate and treat people with NMO and related disorders.
+Doctors trained in brain and nervous system conditions (neurologists), eye and nervous system conditions (neuro-ophthalmologists), physical medicine and rehabilitation (physiatrists), pain medicine, laboratory medicine, and other areas work together to evaluate and treat people with NMO and related disorders.

-Research discoveries.
 Neurologists and scientists at Mayo Clinic discovered an autoantibody, NMO-IgG, that is a specific marker of NMO.
-This antibody may help doctors diagnose neuromyelitis optica, and can help identify the disorder from multiple sclerosis.
+This antibody may help doctors diagnose neuromyelitis optica and can help identify the disorder from multiple sclerosis.

 Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for neurology and neurosurgery and for rehabilitation, and is ranked high performing for ophthalmology by U.S. News & World Report.